tcltk/tcl/doc/dev/value-history.md

 Tcl 8.1 has made a design choice here to handle unsupported inputs via replacement, and not via raising an error.

-It is clear that the immediate Unicode support in Tcl was intentionally limited to UCS-2, while conventions and migration supports were put in place so that a future (binary incompatible) version of Tcl would expand its support to UCS-4 with FSS-UTF encoding sequences of up to six bytes, at some point
+It is clear that the Unicode support provided by Tcl 8.1 was intentionally limited to UCS-2, while conventions and migration supports were put in place so that a future (binary incompatible) version of Tcl would expand its support to UCS-4 with FSS-UTF encoding sequences of up to six bytes, at some point